TD-Dan/Sunwai/Sunwai.md

 # Dictionary

-For complete dictionary with entries see [[Penetoki full dictionary]].
+For complete dictionary with entries see [[Sunwai full dictionary]].
 ## Dictionary style guide:

 ### 1. Entry Heading